Do You Need an Attorney After a Truck Accident?

 - The freight company responsible for loading the tractor-trailer

 - The truck’s manufacturer, if the accident was caused by defective parts

 In addition, if the accident was caused by poor road surfaces, such as broken pavement or potholes, the governmental agency responsible for the roads may be held liable.

 What Evidence Needs to Be Presented for My Case?

-- The truck driver’s toxicology report, which may be ordered if the accident results in injury or death, and can show whether the truck driver was intoxicated.
+- The truck driver’s toxicology report, which may be ordered if the accident results in injury or death, can show whether the truck driver was intoxicated.

-- The truck’s “black box” data, if equipped with one, which can show the truck’s position, speed, and/or driver inputs.
+- The truck’s “black box” data, if equipped with one, can show the truck’s position, speed, and/or driver inputs.